How do I Expungement My Criminal Record under the Indiana Second Chance Expungement Law?

 7. Follow Up with State Police and FBI: Don’t assume that the government processed your court ordered expungement correctly.
 Government actors often make mistakes.
 If a mistake was made, it migth be easy to fix – but you dont want to find out that there was an error wen you are in the process of applying for employment.
 The only way to know for sure what is going to show up on a background check is to run the background check.
 About 30 days after the distribution of the Court order, Contact the Indiana State Police and the FBI and ask that they run a fingerprint background check.

-In order to begin your Indiana Criminal Record Expungement application, call 317-695-7700.
-If you are interested in learning more about Expungement, review FAQs about the Second Chance Indiana Expungement Law.
 Gomez has also worked directly with Jeff Cardella, the Criminal Defense Attorney & Expungement Lawyer in Indianapolis & Indiana